Our 5-Step Final Wishes Checklist

 - Digital life

 While you can use online services as a guide, we encourage you to speak with real-life legal and financial professionals about this step.
+If you haven’t created a will yet, The Postage offers an affordable and easy way to create an attorney-approved simple will for yourself.

 3. Draft Your Funeral Plans